 Right in the heart of Cork city, this early Georgian church host small wedding receptions throughout the year.
 This stunning church was deconsecrated and lovingly restored to it's former glory in 1978.Hibernian Club:

-In the very heart of Dublin city centre, just opposite St. Stephen’s Green, is the luxurious Hibernian Club.
+In the very heart of Dublin city center, just opposite St. Stephen’s Green, is the luxurious Hibernian Club.
 This premier townhouse has superb views of the park and the hustle and bustle of the city, with even more beautiful interiors including the Card Room with its domed glass ceiling.
 The perfect spot for a serene day hidden away from the chaos of the city outside – with more than a few gorgeous photo opportunities on offer in the green itself.